 A lawyer learns and trains about the law and receives a Juris Doctor (JD) degree.
 That said, they may decide not to practice law, choosing to provide legal advice only without the need for a court proceeding.
 Lawyers may serve as consultants or advisors.

 In many cases, lawyers select a specialized field where they advise clients.
-You may speak with a lawyer near you about these types of issues, again without the need for a court proceeding:
+So, you can speak with a lawyer about that area of specialty, again without the need for a court proceeding:

 - An estate lawyer may assist you with a will or trust.